katamaran-project/katamaran/case_study/RiscvPmp/README.md

 Currently ommitting alignment related checks and exceptions (bitvector support needed for this).
 -> OR simply check if address is divisible by 4? (currently added empty alignment check function, "address_aligned")

+Ignoring instructions that rely on bitvector operations (like shift operations), this mostly affects the support for RTYPE- and ITYPE-instructions.

 ## Source

 This machine is based on a minimal model of the official RISC-V Sail model.